balankarthikeyan/code-review-checklist/HTML_CHECKLIST.md

 > 3. Video is accompanied by a transcript and closed captioning
 > 4. Code validates against WCAG priority level 1 and 2
 > 5. Events and styles applied to :hover are also applied to :focus
-> 6. Tabindex order is logical and intuitive
+> 6. Tab index order is logical and intuitive
 > 7. Are appropriate ARIA landmark roles being used?
 Is there one "main", "banner", "contentinfo", and 3 or less "navigation" roles?

----
+> 8. Color contrast Accessibility

+#Additional Info

+<a href="https://webaim.org/standards/wcag/checklist">WebAIM’s WCAG checklist</a>
+<br>for websites and simple applications; AAA criteria are included in this checklist but not required.

+<a href="https://www.w3.org/WAI/WCAG21/quickref/?versions=2.1&currentsidebar=%23col_overview&levels=aaa">Official W3C checklist</a>
+<br>for more complex web-based applications and non-HTML content; filterable by level, technology, etc.